salykova/sgemm.cu/README.md

 # High-Performance SGEMM on NVIDIA GPUs

-> **Important note:** while the implementation is expected to deliver high performance on all Ada/Ampere/Volta/Turing devices, it was specifically fine-tuned for and tested on NVIDIA RTX 3090 (GA102 chip: RTX 3080, A10, A40, A6000).
+> **Important note:** while the implementation is expected to be high-performant on all Ada/Ampere/Volta/Turing devices, it was specifically fine-tuned for and tested on NVIDIA RTX 3090 (GA102 chip - RTX 3080, A10, A40, A6000).

 ## Performance